 New income, sales, use or other tax laws, statutes, rules, regulations or ordinances could be enacted at any time, which could adversely affect our business operations and financial performance.
 Further, existing tax laws, statutes, rules, regulations or ordinances could be interpreted, changed, modified or applied adversely to us.
-For example, legislation enacted in 2017 informally titled the Tax Cuts and Jobs Act (Tax Act) enacted many significant changes to the U.S. tax laws.
-Future guidance from the Internal Revenue Service and other tax authorities with respect to the Tax Act may affect us, and certain aspects of the Tax Act could be repealed or modified in future legislation.
-For example, the Coronavirus Aid, Relief and Economic Security Act (CARES Act) modified certain provisions of the Tax Act.
+For example, the Tax Act enacted many significant changes to the U.S. tax laws.
+The Coronavirus Aid, Relief and Economic Security Act (CARES Act) has already modified certain provisions of the Tax Act, and the Biden administration and Congress have proposed various changes, which if enacted could have a material impact on our business, cash flow, financial condition, or results of operations.
 In addition, it is uncertain if and to what extent various states will conform to the Tax Act, the CARES Act or any newly enacted federal tax legislation.
 Changes in corporate tax rates, the realization of net deferred tax assets relating to our operations, the taxation of foreign earnings, and the deductibility of expenses under the Tax Act or future reform legislation could have a material impact on the value of our deferred tax assets, could result in significant one-time charges, and could increase our future U.S. tax expense.